 Once you reach the top, you can enjoy lots of beautiful rock formations of Osmeña Peak.
 I can actually say that it’s like a rocky-ish version of Bohol’s Chocolate Hills.

 You can actually see the neighboring provinces of Negros and Bohol should you reach the peak.
 There’s also the Badian Island.
 However, you may fail to see these beauty if the weather is not accommodating.
-Because of its height, there will be lesser visibility due to the altitude, which then creates fogs.
+Because of its altitude, there will be lesser visibility, which then creates fogs.

 To wear our fatigue off, we took a dip at Obong Spring.
 It’s really cold and there were some pretty cool rocks there.
 When we get there, there were some locals enjoying the place too.